subhamjena7/Emotion-Based-Music-and-Video-Recommender/README.md

     - Allow the application to access your webcam or upload a static image.
     - The system will detect faces and predict the emotion.
     - Based on the emotion, the system will fetch and display music and video recommendations from Spotify and YouTube.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgments